In 2023, LinkedIn has 200 million users in the United States alone.

 Strong portfolio content that demonstrates what you can do for your clients

-Don't forget to update your profile when you complete projects, learn new skills, and gain qualifications.
-This goes for your personal profile, but also your business page.
+Remember to stay active and update your business page when you complete client projects, learn new skills and gain qualifications.

 4. Leverage In-Person Connections

 Warm leads are easier to work with than cold leads.
 When you meet new people in your field—for instance, at a conference, work event, or even on Zoom—send them a connection request with a friendly, personalized note about how you met.

-Even when you meet people who aren't potential clients, it's a good practice to proactively build your network this way.
+Even when you meet people who aren't potential clients, it's a good practice to build your network this way proactively.